 There is a proposed revision to Title III of the ADA (Federal Register, Volume 75, Issue 142, July 26, 2010) that would, if passed, require WCAG 2.0 Level A and AA conformance to make web content accessible under ADA.

-Suggested Reading: Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities and Public Accommodations
+Suggested Reading: Nondiscrimination on the Disability; Accessibility Basis of of Web Information and Services of State and Local Government Entities and Public Accommodations

 Section 508 (Rehabilitation Act, U.S.)